krahets/hello-algo/docs-en/chapter_computational_complexity/time_complexity.md

 # Time Complexity

-Runtime can be a visual and accurate reflection of the efficiency of an algorithm.
-What should we do if we want to accurately predict the runtime of a piece of code?
+Runtime can intuitively and accurately reflect the efficiency of an algorithm.
+But how can we accurately estimate the runtime of a code segment?

-1. **Determine the running platform**, including hardware configuration, programming language, system environment, etc., all of which affect the efficiency of the code.
+1. **Identify the Running Platform**: This includes hardware configurations, programming language, system environment, etc., as these factors influence the efficiency of code execution.
-2. **Evaluates the running time** required for various computational operations, e.g., the addition operation `+` takes 1 ns, the multiplication operation `*` takes 10 ns, the print operation `print()` takes 5 ns, and so on.
+2. **Evaluate the Runtime of Various Computational Operations**: For instance, an addition operation `+` might take 1 ns, a multiplication operation `*` might take 10 ns, a print operation `print()` might take 5 ns, etc.
-3. **Counts all the computational operations in the code** and sums the execution times of all the operations to get the runtime.
+3. **Count All Computational Operations in the Code**: Then sum the execution times of all these operations to estimate the total runtime.

-For example, in the following code, the input data size is $n$ :
+For example, consider the following code with input data size $n$ :

 === "Python"